-Anhydrous cream means the recipe does not include water, its pretty much just butters and oils with some help from eco-silk and oat silk to help improve the texture and greasiness and I must confess this cream is like a soft, fluffy cloud on skin.
+Anhydrous cream means the recipe does not include water, its pretty much just butters and oils with eco-silk and oat silk to help improve the texture and reduce greasiness.
+I must confess this cream feels like a soft, fluffy cloud on skin.

-The brightening effect comes mostly from a particular active –Skinbright a recent purchase from aromatic.co.uk.
+The brightening effect comes mostly from a particular active ingredient-Skinbright, a recent purchase from aromatic.co.uk.
 It’s suppose to effectively help with pigmentation without irritating the skin.

 Also, I added Vitamin A Palmitate a potent antioxidant that helps improve skin tone and skin texture.
 It stimulates cell renewal and boost collagen production reducing the appearance of lines and wrinkles.